herreio/liberopy/README.md

 python -m unittest -v
 ```

-You can also choose a specific instance and/or set the search query via envrionment variables.
+You can also select a specific instance and/or define the search query using environment variables.

 ```sh
 LIBEROPY_TEST_DB="HGB" LIBEROPY_TEST_QUERY="digitalkunst" python -m unittest -v